 If you violate a protective order, you may be charged with a misdemeanor offense.
 It is punishable by up to 18 months in jail and a fine of up to $5,000.
 This means that even if you are not guilty of the underlying offense, you could be charged and convicted of a separate crime if you violate any of the conditions of the protective order (such as by drinking a beer on a hot day).

-How a Boulder Domestic Violence Defense Lawyer Can Help
+How a Boulder Domestic Violence Attorney Can Help

-For nearly 20 years, attorney Janene K. McCabe has defended Coloradans accused of a range of clients.
-Her works includes time as a public defender, giving her the trial experience that few attorneys possess.
-She represents clients throughout Colorado, aggressively advocating for the best possible result in each and every case.
+For more than 25 years, attorney Janene K. McCabe has defended Coloradans accused of a variety of domestic violence cases and other crimes.
+Her work includes time as a public defender, giving her the trial experience and understanding of the legal process that few lawyers possess.
+She represents clients throughout Colorado, aggressively advocating for the best possible result in cases involving sexual assault, homicide, drunk driving, and misdemeanor charges.

 If you are facing a domestic violence enhancement or have been arrested on suspicion of domestic violence, McCabe Law is here for you.
-Contact our firm today at 720-996-2422 or online to schedule a consultation with a Boulder domestic violence defense lawyer.
+Contact our firm today at 720-818-9258 or online to schedule a consultation with a Boulder domestic violence defense attorney.